Equal Employment Opportunity Act of 1972: Legislative History

+Provisions

 The employment provisions of the 1964 Act only applied to firms with 25 or more employees; the 1972 Act extended that to firms with 15 or more employees.
 The version of the bill reported out of the House Committee on Education and Labor would have decreased the threshold to eight employees; however, some senators, including Norris Cotton (R-NH), Paul Fannin (R-AZ), and John C. Stennis (D-MS), expressed concern for the impact on small businesses.
-(During the debate on the initial version of Title VII in 1964, Cotton in particular had proposed increasing the threshold to 100 employees).
+During the debate on the initial version of Title VII in 1964, Cotton in particular had proposed increasing the threshold to 100 employees.
 Despite support for the eight-employee threshold from other senators such as Jacob Javits (R-NY), the Senate amended the threshold to fifteen, and the House subsequently agreed in conference.
-The fifteen-employee threshold remains in place as of 2020.
+The fifteen-employee threshold remains in place as of 2025.
+Other notable provisions include giving the Equal Employment Opportunity Commission (EEOC) the right to sue employers infringing upon Title VII of the Civil Rights Act of 1964 and expanded coverage of Title VII to State Governments, Local Governments, Educational Institutions, and Labor Unions.

+Impact

 A 1998 study based on Current Population Survey data found that there were "large shifts in the employment and pay practices of the industries most affected" by the 1972 Act, and concluded that it had "a positive impact" on African Americans' labor market status.
 With regards to government employment, a 1978 study found that the act had little impact on employment of African Americans in the higher levels of the federal civil service.
+Overall, however, the act has been able to give the Equal Employment Opportunity Commision (EEOC) real enforcement power, expanded coverage of protections to millions more employees, and increased the amount of compliance from employers.